molinfo-vienna/software-development/README.md

     The Cheminfo team has also a team calendar and a mailing list.
 If you are not part of them yet, depending on the team, please write your admin.
 2. <b>Software practices:</b>

-    We would like you to read through the software debelopment guide starting [here](/IDE.md) and follow the [coding best practices](/BEST_PRACTICE.md).
+    We would like you to read through the software development guide starting [here](/IDE.md) and follow the [coding best practices](/BEST_PRACTICE.md).
 This is by no means a complete guide, but highlights a few practices we would like you to follow.
 3. <b>General or specific issues, commenting, or bug reporting:</b>

     You can simply do that by going to the repository of your choice and then add an issue.